Lemon Sorbet Recipe

 No ice cream machine?
 No problem!

-There are two methods for making sorbet with no ice cream machine.
+There are two methods for making sorbet recipes with no ice cream machine.
 The first one calls for a blender, and the second option needs just a large container and spoon.

 Blender option: For no churn sorbet, pour the liquid mixture into two ice cube trays and freeze until solid.
 Let the lemon ice cubes thaw just enough to be easily processed in a high speed blender like a Vitamix or Blendtec.
 Use a tamper to blend until smooth and creamy.